transfluxus/ml4a.github.io/_chapters de/introduction.md

 ## Mathematik

-In general, this book will try to minimize the use of math, and rely on visual aides more than equations, both because neural networks can be well understood this way, and because it helps reduce the need for other qualifications.
-Nevertheless you may still find it helpful to review your maths to attach mental probabilistic and spatial geometric interpretations to them.
-Francis Tseng has a nice guide to AI and ML which contains a concise review of the math needed. [ some more links ]

 Im allgemeinen versucht dieses Buch den Matheanteil so gering wie möglich zu halten und mit visuellen Hilfsmitteln statt Gleichungen auszukommen.
 Das kommt daher, das Neuronale Netze visuell sehr verständlich sind und es keine besonderen Qualifikationen benötigt.
+Dennoch könnte es hilfreich sein, da das Thema Wahrscheinlich und räumliche Geometrie auch vorkommen.
+Francis Tseng hat einen netten Leitfaden zu KI und ML geschrieben, der ein gutes Grundwissen benötigt (In Englisch)

 one of the things we can do away with is some of the details of training deep networks and focus on applications. vindication for me as its all i used to do